GhumanNavneet/AI-100-Design-Implement-Azure-AISol/Lab8-Detect_Language/02-Detect_Language.md

 "luisEndPoint": ""
 ```

-`Note: For cogsBaseURL and cogsKey you will get in your azure environment and use the values of LUIS app you copied earlier to notepad`
+`Note: For cogsBaseURL and cogsKey , got to azure portal and copy the keys and endpoints of **cogsmoderator** and put key value in cogskey and put endpoint value in cogsBaseURL  and use the values of LUIS app you copied earlier to notepad`

-15. Also, add following value that you collect in previous Labs.
+15. Also, add following values that you collect in previous Labs.

 ```
   "MicrosoftAppId": "YourAppID",